ibm-cloud-docs/openshift/openshift_versions_416.md

 The following table shows the actions that you must take before you [update the cluster master](/docs/openshift?topic=openshift-update#master).
 {: shortdesc}

+For clusters that run version 4.16 or later, you can use the `oc adm upgrade status` command to check the update status of your cluster master during a master version update.
+For more information, see [Viewing cluster upgrade status with the `oc adm upgrade status` command](docs/openshift?topic=openshift-upgrade-status).
+{: tip}

 | Type | Description |
 | --- | --- |
 | **Unsupported:** Deprecated and removed OpenShift features | For more information, review the [OpenShift Container Platform version 4.16 deprecated and removed features](https://docs.openshift.com/container-platform/4.16/release_notes/ocp-4-16-release-notes.html#ocp-4-16-deprecated-removed-features_release-notes){: external} and information for [preparing to update to OpenShift Container Platform 4.16](https://docs.openshift.com/container-platform/4.16/updating/preparing_for_updates/updating-cluster-prepare.html){: external} for possible actions required.
 The etcd backup and version selection upgrade preparation actions do not apply to {{site.data.keyword.redhat_openshift_notm}} on IBM Cloud clusters since both of these actions are handled for you. |